Family Support for Addiction Recovery: Understanding Your Options

 When to Seek Case Management or Intervention Help

-- Multiple failed treatment attempts despite consistent family involvement
+- Multiple failed treatment attempts despite consistent family involvement.

-- Escalating legal consequences requiring specialized advocacy
+- Escalating legal consequences requiring specialized advocacy.

-- Complex medical needs involving withdrawal management or co-occurring disorders
+- Complex medical needs involving withdrawal management or co-occurring disorders.

+This approach works best when families acknowledge their limitations early rather than waiting until situations become unmanageable.
 Professional case management typically costs $150-300 per hour for crisis intervention services, with ongoing support ranging from $2,000-5,000 monthly depending on complexity and required coordination across multiple healthcare systems, legal processes, and social services.

 Maximizing the Value of Coaching and Counseling